Symposium Mammographicum offers three types of bursary:

 In all cases proof of purchase of travel tickets and confirmation of hotel or other accommodation booked will be required.
 In the case of Bursary A proof of training fees will also be required.
 The bursaries will not be paid into the successful applicant’s bank account until either the course is completed or the conference has taken place.
 You must therefore be able to provide the necessary funds to support yourself while in the United Kingdom and bursary fees will only be transferred into a recognised bank account on presentation of receipts.

-The closing date for bursaries with regard to the 2021 conference was the 1 September 2020.
-The charity has received a high degree of interest during 2019/20.
-Applications, therefore, for the 2021 conference received after the 1 September 2020 will not be considered.
+The closing date for bursaries for the 2023 conference was 25 November 2022.
+The charity has received a high degree of interest for previous events.
+Applications after this date will not be considered.

-As funding is a limited all applications will be welcomed for the 2022 conference (which is currently scheduled for June), at the December 2021 meeting of the Trustees to ensure all applications can be considered as fairly as possible.
-The closing for applications is the 25 November 2021.
+As funding is a limited all applications will be welcomed for the next conference due to take place in 2025.
+Trustees will consider all applications in one batch at its December 2024 meeting to ensure all applications can be considered as fairly as possible.
+The closing date for applications will be 20 November 2024.

 The bursary scheme has been running now for several years which has helped clinicians from around the world to further their professional careers as well as spread best practice and clinical approach in this specialised field.
 The charity has supported health care professionals from Nepal to Nigeria, Gaza to Australia and Kenya to Jordan.
 Click here to read their stories..